Building upon our previous dive into PostgREST's read capabilities, this post unveils the secrets of securely writing data via the PostgREST API.

 For scenarios where authentication is tied to individual users, it is advisable to opt for the asymmetric key scheme with an external OAuth provider, like Google.

-We establish a distinct role, api_data_producer, endowed with more permissions than the default api_anon role.
-The name of this role is not special; you simply need to use the same when generating your JWT token.
+role.
+The name of this role is not special; you simply need to

 CREATE ROLE api_data_producer nologin;